Deep Learning – Summer 2024/25

 External Participants

-If you are not a university student, you will (hopefully soon) be able to apply to the Deep Learning micro-credential course and then attend the course along the university students.
+If you are not a university student, you can apply to the Deep Learning micro-credential course and then attend the course along the university students.
 Upon successfully passing the course, you will obtain the micro-credential.

 University Students